-- The final form of the channels' "being" in the experiments presented herein is simply a manifestation of the difference in 275 becoming and processes available to the channel due to lateral deformation.
-When the channel is allowed to laterally widen, the initial phase of morphology formation is achieved but there is a tendency towards decreasing and eventually stabilising transport as the channel's ability to continue to do work is decreased.
-Concurrent with an increase in the width-depth ratio is a reduction in shear stress and the ability to entrain material; any further deformation of the boundary occurs at a slower rate because there is the same impulse of energy spread out over a larger area, reducing its effectiveness.
-This change in channel - 280 shape removes two sources of perturbation from the system.
+The final form of the channels' "being" in the experiments presented herein is simply a manifestation of the difference in becoming and processes available to the channel due to lateral deformation.
+When the channel is allowed to laterally widen, the initial phase of morphology formation is achieved but there is a tendency towards zero in transport as the channel's ability to continue to do work is decreased.
+Concurrent with an increase in the width-depth rate a reduction in shear stress and the ability to entrain material; any further deformation of the boundary occurs at a slower rate because there is the same impulse of energy spread out over a larger area, reducing its effectiveness.
+This change in channel shape removes two sources of perturbation from the system.
 Primarily, an inability to entrain material through a reduction of shear stress reduces the channel's ability to do further work, having adjusted to a lower state of change for this specific impulse of energy.
 Secondarily, the reduction of sediment entrainment reduces the supply of sediment to sequential time steps.
-Ordinarily the supply of sediment provides a source of channel deformation through deposition as bars or interaction with bed material, however in the mobile bank experiment supply was instead rendered useless through localised deposition near - 285 the inlet.
+Ordinarily the supply of sediment provides a source of channel deformation through deposition as bars or interaction with bed material, however in the mobile bank experiment supply was instead rendered useless through localised deposition near the inlet.
 In contrast, although further deformation was also reduced in the fixed bank experiment the continued transmission of sediment due to a lack of shear stress reduction below a disentrainment threshold (Reitz and Jerolmack, 2012) caused a transition into a purely throughput dominated system.
 Thus the potential for continued change is removed by the deformation achieved during lateral expansion of the channel boundary.

 The use of these analyses presented here are meant as supplementary to existing methods in order to develop a full picture of morphodynamics.
-Given their calculation using commonly collected data (sediment transport and surface elevations) this

-- suite of tools offers an insight on the processes happening within a channel.
-Centralising the study on what is happening at a gross scale (Fig. 6) allows for a general analysis of the pattern of change, whilst a finer degree of classification is achievable through a spatialisation of this method (Fig. 8-11), providing a quantitative lens through which one may view the inherently qualitative process of surface change.
-In identifying patterns of change we may assign classifiers, such as the throughput and - 295 storage zones of Desloges and Church (1989), according to the interaction between net and absolute volumetric change.
-For example, in Fig. 9 areas of compensating activity result in zero (or near zero) net change that varies above and below the throughput/exchange threshold as riffles acted to route sediment between the active erosional and depositional areas.
-In doing so, additional explanatory power is given to more traditional views of process, such as the grounding of geomorphology in the principles of mechanics (e.g. Strahler, 1952). - 300 and a classification according to those processes.
+Given their calculation using commonly collected data (sediment transport and surface elevations) this suite of tools offers an insight on the processes happening within a channel.
+Centralising the study on what is happening at a gross scale (Fig. 6) allows for a general analysis of the pattern of change, whilst a finer degree of classification is achievable through a spatialisation of this method (Fig. 8-11).
+These tools provide a quantitative lens through which one may view the inherently qualitative process of surface change.
+In doing so, additional explanatory power is given to more traditional views of process, such as the grounding of geomorphology in the principles of mechanics (e.g. Strahler, 1952).

+The strength of this process driven approach (sensu Whitehead, 1929) is the assignment of behaviour to an action, rather than the outcome of the action.
+In doing so, there is a more direct linkage between the processes available to a channel and a classification according to those processes.
 Successful incorporations of process improve the efficacy and dynamism of classificatory systems.
-For example, the identification of threshold behaviour in conjunction with an association of certain forms with process informed much of Schumm's work on channel classification (e.g. Schumm, 1977, 1979, 1985).
+For example, the identification of threshold behaviour in conjunction with an association of certain forms with process informed much of the Schumm's work on channel classification (e.g. Schumm, 1977, 1979, 1985).
 An appreciation for these nuances of process between and within channel types can inform management of rivers as well as their study.

-The strength of this process driven approach (sensu Whitehead, 1929) is the assignment of behaviour to an action, rather than the outcome of the action.
-In doing so, there is a more direct linkage between the processes available to a channel